hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 encodeUtf8 :: Monad m => Stream m Char -> Stream m Word8
 ```

-A very simple program to print the first unicode char of a file via streamly is:
+A very simple program to print the last unicode char of a file via streamly is:

 ```hs
 import System.Environment (getArgs)